 The goal of the Partnership Centres initiative is to bring teams of researchers and decision-makers together to create better health services and health by collaborative work on priority themes determined by the needs of the health and health care systems.

-Each Partnership Centre will have national reach and be supported jointly by NHMRC and organisations with an interest in using research to advance their mission.
-The theme for each Centre – negotiated by the Knowledge Broker between these co-funding partners – will be forward-looking, a priority for Australia’s health and health care systems over the next decade, and congruent with NHMRCs 2010-2012 Strategic Plan.
+Each Partnership Centre has national reach and is supported jointly by NHMRC and organisations with an interest in using research to advance their mission.
+The theme for each Centre is forward-looking, a priority for Australia’s health and health care systems over the next decade, and congruent with NHMRCs Strategic Plan 2013-2015.

 Within a Partnership Centre there are two levels of partnership:

 - The investigator partners who form a collaborative team of research investigators and system-based investigators.

 NHMRC has allocated up to $2.5 million per Centre per year for its own five-year funding contribution.
 The partners’ additional co-funding and in-kind contributions negotiated with the office of NHMRC will therefore make available as much $5 million per year for a centre.